Doing Difference Differently

 Non-verbal Physical Theatre involves play, simple props, music and movement.
 It’s a highly adaptive and individual process, and we work with a small pool of specially trained facilitators.
 You can read more about our methodology here.

 Our work draws on contemporary conversations about the nature of disability, difference and creativity.
 We consider our work inspired by The Social Model of Disability, The Holistic Model of Learning Disability, Clowning, and Intense Interaction.
 We’ve arrived somewhere slightly different, but hopefully still somewhere useful.

 OTC creates compelling productions that celebrate the diverse imagination of their participants and develops projects that allow that creativity to be challenged and to flourish.
 Their drive to improve the quality of opportunities available to and the quality of work created with people with learning disabilities is powerful, contagious and has been profoundly effective.Kate DeRight

-Our vision is to make the West Midlands a centre of best practice and excellence for young people with learning disabilities (YPWLD) enabling them to access and make meaningful creative contributions to the cultural life of the region and beyond and become the artists, leaders, facilitators and enablers of the future.
+Our vision is to make the West Midlands a centre of best practice and excellence for YPWLD, enabling them to access and make meaningful creative contributions to the cultural life of the region and beyond and become the artists, leaders, facilitators and enablers of the future.